RJI is an active community of restorative practitioners, advocates and supporters, organized by our intrepid director and board.

 Mika Dashman – Founding Director

 Mika Dashman is an attorney and restorative justice practitioner.
 She is also a New York State-certified mediator and has mediated criminal court cases and facilitated community conferences through the New York Peace Institute.
 Mika facilitates peacemaking/community-building circles for organizations, student and professional groups.
 She was awarded the David Lerman Memorial Fund Fellowship in Restorative Justice by the Project for Integrating Law, Spirituality and Politics in both 2015 and 2017.
+She is also a contributor to the 2021 anthology, Listening to the Movement: Essays on New Growth and New Challenges in Restorative Justice.

 Prior to beginning her work in alternative dispute resolution, Mika spent more than six years providing direct legal services to indigent individuals at several New York City non-profits, including Housing Works, Inc., where she also worked on all aspects of the agency’s civil rights impact docket.